hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 The following are the major steps to adding an Outlook Add-in to a Teams app.
 Details are in the sections below.

 1. [Prepare the Teams app project](prepare-the-teams-app-project)
-1. [Create an Office Add-in project](#create-an-outlook-add-in-project) that is initially separate from your Teams app.
+1. [Create an Office Add-in project](#create-an-outlook-add-in-project) that is initially separate from your Teams app project.
-1. [Merge the manifest](#merge-the-manifest) from the Outlook Add-in project into the Teams app manifest.
+1. [Merge the manifest](#merge-the-manifest) from the Outlook Add-in project into the unified Microsoft 365 manifest.
 1. [Copy the Outlook Add-in files to the Teams app project](#copy-the-outlook-add-in-files-to-the-teams-app-project).
 1. [Edit the tooling configuration files](#edit-the-tooling-configuration-files).
 1. [Move the application to Azure](#move-the-application-to-azure).